rob-derosa/org-transition/README.md

 ## Overview

-Occassionally, GitHub customers need to move an organization from one Enterprise Account to another or from a free organization into an established Enterprise Account.
+Occasionally, GitHub customers need to move an organization from one Enterprise Account to another or from a free organization into an established Enterprise Account.
 This guide is an effort to explain how policies are applied from the Enterprise Account level down as well as any implications or considerations that should be reviewed prior to any migrations.

 ## Areas to consider
  * Policies configured at the Enterprise Account level supersede any configurations at the organization level